 Salt is a seafood restaurant conceived by local lass Suzie Macgregor which has been run successfully for the past few years.
 Salt is currently under redevelopment and will return soon.
 Watch this space!

 Self-catering in North West Scotland provides a great opportunity to cook with and taste the finest local ingredients.
 You can buy from the producers themselves, visit farmers markets or drop in to the village store.
 Being able to eat from farm to fork and sea to plate using the freshest of ingredients means that dining-in is also a treat.

 Ullapool has a great selection of coffee shops and restaurants to suit all palates and dining styles.
 You can dine alfresco at the Seafood Shack; enjoying the delights of the daily catch.
 Enjoy some good wholesome dishes in The Ceilidh Place, or fish and chips on the harbour side from one of the award winning fish shops located a stones throw from where the catch is landed.

 North of Coigach

 Heading North for the day you can stop of at Elphin Tearooms for fresh home baked cakes and breads.
-Heading to Lochinver then you could pick up a pie from the Lochinver Larder.
+Alternatively, maybe stop in Lochinver where you could pick up a pie from the Lochinver Larder.
 They are also working to create an unforgettable go-to destination in the heart of Lochinver that celebrates the unique qualities of the natural area and community.
 A quiet evening meal at Peet’s Resturant.